tufts-nolop/nolop-software-infrastructure/scheduling.md

 Add 15 minutes to the staff member's total time.

+It would be nice to be able to display the SVG shifts as they are populated, so we can see how the process works for debugging.

 ### Making the SVG image

 Assign each staff member a fill color from the Tango color palette (at least 26 colors available if you use a few grays).